 No, the SDC software takes over the Pi completely.

-No. There is a personal version which is free and offers most of the capabilities but has a limit on the available number of pages and data rate.
-If you want more pages, better update rates, or some of the more advanced functionality then you will need to buy a license.
+There is an evaluation license included with the distribution which demonstrates most of the capabilities but if you want to use some of the more advanced functionality (e.g. CANBus support) then you will need to buy a license.

 I’ve seen your videos of the system installed in the TVR on YouTube back when you first built it with the dual screens.
 How do I do that?